amymok/weatherrock/README.md

-snowchatt
+weatherrock
 =========
-Anyone can contribute to isitsnowinginchattanooga.com!
+Anyone can contribute to whatdoestheweatherrocksay.com!

 Does the website say something different than what you see out your window?
 Click the file called `index.html`, modify the text to whatever you think it should say,